BushiDokaj/python_chess_app/README.md

 does the move.
 I've defined classes for pieces and created functions that determine how they move and what squares are available to them at any time.
 I'm also using a board class to track the state of the board and execute moves.
 In the future I will try to create an ai that can play against the user, but that is a challenge for another day.

+You can check out the site at http://pythonchessapp.herokuapp.com/

 Thanks for checking out my project!